R3Conclave/conclave-core-sdk/docs/docs/signing.md

-Enclaves must be signed in order to be loaded.
+# Enclave signing

+Enclaves must be signed.
+With modern SGX servers you may self-sign your enclaves, but, a signature is still required.
 This section covers:

-* *Why* is signing required
+* *Why* signing is required
 * *Who* can sign enclaves
 * *How* to sign your enclaves